digital-land/parish-collection/README.md

 # Updating the collection

-We recommend working in [virtual environment](http://docs.python-guide.org/en/latest/dev/virtualenvs/) before installing the python [requirements](requirements.txt), [makerules](https://github.com/digital-land/makerules) and other dependencies:
+We recommend working in [virtual environment](http://docs.python-guide.org/en/latest/dev/virtualenvs/) before installing the python [requirements](requirements.txt), [makerules](https://github.com/digital-land/makerules) and other dependencies.
+Requires Make v4.0 or above.

     $ make makerules
     $ make init
     $ make collect

-# Nightly collection

-The collection is [updated nightly](https://github.com/digital-land/brownfield-land-collection-new/actions) by the [GitHub Action](.github/workflows/run.yml).

-# Building the national dataset
+# Building the datasets

 The collected files can then be converted into a national dataset: